-- An increase in operating, voyage or other expenses due to increased inflation or otherwise may decrease our earnings and cash flows. - We may be unsuccessful in competing in the international tanker market. - The loss of any key customers could result in a significant loss of revenues and cash flow. • - Charterers may terminate or default on their charters. • - Our ability to obtain additional debt financing may depend on the performance of charters and the creditworthiness of our charterers. - Debt and other obligations may limit our ability to obtain financing and pursue other opportunities. - Servicing our current or future indebtedness and lease obligations limits available funds and if we cannot service • our debt, we may lose our vessels. - We are a holding company and depend on the ability of our subsidiaries to distribute funds to us. - Our credit facilities and lease arrangements contain restrictive covenants. - Any interest rate increases would increase our debt service costs on variable-rate debt and lease obligations. • - Failure to maintain an effective system of internal control over financial reporting could affect our ability to • accurately report our results and prevent fraud. - We are subject to certain risks with respect to our counterparties on contracts. - Our insurance may not be adequate to cover our losses that may result from our operations. - We may be required to make additional insurance premium payments. • - Our investments in Element 1 Corp. and e1 Marine involve a high degree of risk. • - We are subject to complex laws and regulations which can adversely affect our business. - Climate change and greenhouse gas restrictions may adversely affect our operating results. • - Increasing scrutiny and changing expectations about Environmental, Social and Governance ("ESG") policies may impose additional costs on us or expose us to additional risks. - Efforts to comply with regulations regarding ballast water discharge may adversely affect our results of operation and financial condition. - If we fail to comply with international safety regulations, we may be subject to increased liability and may result in a denial of access to, or detention in, certain ports. - Failure to comply with data privacy laws could harm customer relationships and expose us to claims and fines. - Our cash and cash equivalents are exposed to credit risk, which may be adversely affected by, among other things, • failures of financial institutions. - Our operations may be subject to economic substance requirements in the Marshall Islands and other offshore • jurisdictions, which could impact our business. - Because we are incorporated in the Marshall Islands, shareholders may have fewer rights and protections under Marshall Islands law than under a typical jurisdiction in the United States. - It may be difficult to serve process on or enforce a U.S. judgment against us, our officers and our directors. - The amount of our quarterly dividend will vary from period to period, and we may not be able to pay dividends. • - Anti-takeover provisions in our articles of incorporation and bylaws documents could adversely affect the market price of our common shares. - We may be required to redeem our outstanding shares of Series A Preferred Stock or to pay dividends on such shares at an increased rate. - U.S. tax authorities could treat us as a "passive foreign investment company", which could have adverse U.S. federal income tax consequences to U.S. holders. - We may have to pay tax on U.S. source shipping income, which would reduce our earnings. - We may be subject to additional taxes, which could adversely impact our business and financial results. • - Our business depends upon key members of our senior management team. - Future sales of our common shares could cause the market price of our common shares to decline.
+- If we purchase and operate second-hand vessels, we will be exposed to increased operating costs and these vessels could adversely affect our ability to obtain profitable charters. - An increase in operating, voyage or other expenses due to increased inflation or otherwise may decrease our earnings and cash flows. - We may be unsuccessful in competing in the international tanker market. - The loss of any key customers could result in a significant loss of revenues and cash flow. • - Charterers may terminate or default on their charters. • - Our ability to obtain additional debt financing may depend on the performance of charters and the creditworthiness of our charterers. - Debt and other obligations may limit our ability to obtain financing and pursue other opportunities. - Servicing our current or future indebtedness and lease obligations limits available funds and if we cannot service our debt, we may lose our vessels. - We are a holding company and depend on the ability of our subsidiaries to distribute funds to us. - Our credit facilities and lease arrangements contain restrictive covenants. • - Failure to maintain an effective system of internal control over financial reporting could affect our ability to accurately report our results and prevent fraud. - We may be required to make additional insurance premium payments. - Our investments in Element 1 Corp. and e1 Marine involve a high degree of risk. • - We are subject to complex laws and regulations which can adversely affect our business. • - Climate change and greenhouse gas restrictions may adversely affect our operating results. - Increasing scrutiny and changing expectations about Environmental, Social and Governance or ESG policies may impose additional costs on us or expose us to additional risks. - Efforts to comply with regulations regarding ballast water discharge may adversely affect our results of operation and financial condition. - If we fail to comply with international safety regulations, we may be subject to increased liability and may result in a denial of access to, or detention in, certain ports. - Failure to comply with data privacy laws could harm customer relationships and expose us to claims and fines. - Our cash and cash equivalents are exposed to credit risk, which may be adversely affected by, among other • things, failures of financial institutions. - Our operations may be subject to economic substance requirements in the Marshall Islands and other offshore jurisdictions, which could impact our business. - Because we are incorporated in the Marshall Islands, shareholders may have fewer rights and protections under Marshall Islands law than under a typical jurisdiction in the United States. - It may be difficult to serve process on or enforce a U.S. judgment against us, our officers and our directors. - The amount of our quarterly dividend will vary from period to period, and we may not be able to pay dividends. • - Anti-takeover provisions in our articles of incorporation and bylaws documents could adversely affect the market price of our common shares. - We may be required to redeem our outstanding shares of Series A Preferred Stock or to pay dividends on such shares at an increased rate. - U.S. tax authorities could treat us as a "passive foreign investment company", which could have adverse U.S. federal income tax consequences to U.S. holders. - We may have to pay tax on U.S. source shipping income, which would reduce our earnings. - Changes in tax laws and unanticipated tax liabilities could materially and adversely affect the taxes we pay, results of operations and financial results. - Our business depends upon key members of our senior management team. - Future sales of our common shares could cause the market price of our common shares to decline.